Lead Acid Battery Storage Regulations

 In recent years there have been a couple of positive developments on the regulatory front.
 Firstly back in 2011 Safe Work Australia developed a single set of Work Health & Safety (WHS) laws to be implemented across Australia, with the worthy goal of trying to standardise our WHS laws across each state.
 These are known as ‘model’ laws and for the model WHS laws to become legally binding, States and Territories must separately implement them as their own.
 These model laws have been implemented in every Australian jurisdiction except Western Australia.

 And the good news doesn’t stop there, unless of course you live in Western Australia.
 In 2012 Australia signed up to implement the UN’s Global Harmonisation System of classification and labelling of chemicals, with a commitment to have implemented the GHS system by 1st January 2017.
-This achieved in all states except WA, where a state election got in the way.
+This was achieved in all states except WA, where a state election got in the way.
 The remainder of Australia has now been incorporated the GHS into their Work Health & Safety Regulations.
 So the upshot of this is that now most of Australia has one set of regulations that control the safe storage and handling of lead acid batteries, provided you don’t exceed the quantities mentioned previously.

 For a summary of the WHS Laws implemented in your state, go to, “Other Useful Information Sources Regarding Used Lead Acid Battery Storage Regulations”